Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 - [PerfectSpigot](https://www.mc-market.org/resources/5376/) - A 1.8.8 Paper fork focused on Factions servers with optimized cannoning and built-in world generators.
 Version: 1.8.8
 Currently Inactive

+- [PopupMC](https://github.com/PopupMC/Server) - A fork of PaperMC for 1.15.2.
+Version: 1.15.2
+Discontinued

+- [Prismarine Standalone](https://github.com/Thinkofname/Prismarine-Standalone) - Prismarine is a small Minecraft server that aims to do the minimum required for a basic Minecraft server.
+Version: Unknown
+Discontinued

 - [Project-Rainbow](https://ci.codecrafter47.de/job/Rainbow/) - Project-Rainbow was an attempt at overthrowing Bukkit with a new platform, but as we can tell that didn't work.
 Version: 1.13.2